 Strawberries was about to speak when Shelby shot her a dirty look.
 This only strengthened Katherine’s suspicions.

 “Deal with it.”
-Barret replied, relishing in the chaos.
+Barrett replied callously.
 “The boy looks like a pansy, but we could use more hands.”

 He turned to the others.
 “Okay, maggots.
 Let’s get this freak show on the road.”

 She hated this.
 People think being a good soldier is the ability to fight, or shoot your way out of a situation.
 But it’s not.
 It’s never finding yourself in the situation to begin with.
 Never entering without an exit.
 Never starting something without back-up.
-She was stuck with an ally she feared, a prisoner she respected, a damn flatliner, and now a wild card.
-Strawberries was the only one she wasn’t worrying about.
-The young hussy was nothing but a tag-along.
+She was stuck with an ally she feared, a prisoner she respected, an idiot flatliner, and now a wild card.
+Strawberries was the only one she didn’t worry about.
+That naive teenager was nothing but a tag-along.

-Katherine watched as the crew climbed onboard the maintenance train that would pull the railroad crane.
+Katherine watched the crew climb onboard the maintenance train that would pull the railroad crane.
 It was small, but well capable of reaching their destination.
 She checked the hydraulics.
-Hopefully, there would be no issues along the way, this time there would be no safety net to fall back on.
-It was on them to open the supply line again.
+Hopefully, there would be no issues along the way.
+This time there would be no safety net to fall back on.
+It was on them to reopen the supply line.

-In the corner of her eye she could see the boy in the hood taking an interest in her.
+In the corner of her eye she saw the boy in the hood taking an interest in her.

 “I have long found the art of metal mechanics compelling,” he said.
 “Your kind is fascinating.”